companion-cube-lead/DS-USFLab1/README.md

 ### Tasks
 1. Follow along with Zoe and get comfortable copying and getting your code to work and produce the same result
-2. Submit your code to git (if it doesn't work, that's okay :) )
+2. Submit your code to git (if your code doesn't work or its incomplete, that's okay :) )